inclusive-design/wecount.inclusivedesign.ca/src/collections/pages/rtdd.md

    * Accessibility regulations often assume that people with disabilities are passive consumers, not active producers, of digital content and technology.
 They also rely on experts to prescribe, train, and maintain AT systems for people with disabilities.
 This limits the participation and autonomy of people with disabilities in the digital domain.
 We need to support people with disabilities as creators, innovators, and decision-makers in the digital world.

+## Developing the Models

+The Regulating the Digital Domain (RtDD) project arrived at the model-approach phase through an iterative co-design process with people with lived experience of disability, advisors, and facilitators, focused on addressing the systemic limitations of traditional accessibility regulations.
+This transition was guided by the identification of six core project challenges.

+The progression to this phase involved several key developmental stages:

+* Initial discovery involved three co-design sessions with experts to identify the causes of digital exclusion and to document how WCAG often fails to create truly inclusive experiences despite technical compliance.
+* During Co-Design Research Three, participants used the "1-2-4-All" method to reimagine regulatory processes, generating eleven ideas like "Regulating Processes," "Integrated Accessibility," and "Sandboxes for Accessibility Testing."
+These were then handed to working groups to develop into models.
+* The project had three working groups (WG): Systemic Standards and Processes (WG1), Education and Capacity Building (WG2), and Innovation and Emerging Technologies (WG3), each of which developed a model.

+The final phase focuses on refining these selected approaches into validated models that emphasize organizational capability, continuous improvement, and the meaningful participation of people with disabilities.

+### Model 1: Inclusion Process Pathway

+The inclusion process pathways model helps organizations understand how to strengthen their accessibility practices, and the evidence it generates can demonstrate meaningful progress to regulators.

+`<iframe width="560" height="315" src="https://www.youtube.com/embed/OVqQQ4FsrH0?si=fGkhqqEOSqM3ZBNu" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>`

+### Model 2: Inclusive Learning Framework

+The Inclusive Learning Framework is a flexible and practical guide for embedding accessibility into lesson plans and teaching approaches across any subject matter.

+`<iframe width="560" height="315" src="https://www.youtube.com/embed/ZVUJfEbeBV8?si=1U3AgAh4aI8JJrsJ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>`

+### Model 3: Digital Inclusion Framework for Developers

+The Digital Inclusion Framework for Developers is a process-based framework for inclusive innovation that integrates accessibility throughout the development lifecycle.

+`<iframe width="560" height="315" src="https://www.youtube.com/embed/BxCuY0T3rtQ?si=o_Ikd9xSp0WoQHKj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>`

 ## Reports

 [Regulating the Digital Domain: Co-Design 1 Results (downloadable Word document)   ](/uploads/regulating-the-digital-domain_co-design-1-results.docx)